Joshua-Coded/Holbertonschool-interview/0x01-insert_in_sorted_linked_list/README.md

-A program to insert a number into a sorted singly linked list
+A program to insert a number into a sorted singly linked list #copyright@2022 joshua alana